If you are going to understand what’s happening to your daughter’s body, you need to know what you’re working with.

 Periods

 You may have spent your whole life avoiding talking to women about their periods, and know zilch.
-Before your daughter gets her period, give yourself a crash course in periods and the menstrual cycle so you don’t miss important clues.
+Before your child gets her period, give yourself a crash course in periods and the menstrual cycle so you don’t miss important clues.

 The important part of periods that you need to keep an eye on are: